cybernetic-m/LIDARino_robot/README.md

  ```sh
  git clone "https://github.com/cybernetic-m/LIDARino_robot"
  ```
-2. Install rosserial on the arduino IDE
+2. Install rosserial on the arduino IDE and on on ROS

 3. open the firmware folder with arduino IDE and upload it to your arduino